Interpretable Deep Representation Learning from Temporal Multi-view Data: Experiments

-To evaluate the generative ability of DLGFA, we show the reconstructed images of trial 11 in {Fig.\ref{fig4} b} top row.
-The hidden dynamic information extracted from DLGFA generates very natural poses of human walking.
+To evaluate the generative ability of ITM-VAE, we show the reconstructed images of trial 11 in {Fig.~\ref{fig:momo_recon}} bottom row.
+The hidden dynamic information extracted from ITM-VAE generates very natural poses of human walking.
 In fact, there is clearly a moving pattern from the head to foot between neighboring timesteps.
 On the other hand, the results obtained from oi-VAE, which treats each time frame data independently, are very similar among each other, and there is no obvious trend in CVAE either.
-And also, We further compared the test-loglikehood on trial 11 and trial 12, which is the brisk walk data.
-Table~\ref{table1} records the log-likelihood for both DLGFA and oi-VAE models on two testing trials with $K=4,8$.
-DLGFA has higher test log-likelihood and both methods achieve higher test log-likelihood when the latent dimension $K$ is larger.
-This indicates that DLGFA can achieve better generalization, because the brisk walking trial is very different from the training walking trials.
+Since GP-VAE cannot capture the shared temporal structure, it fails to capture some details of the trend in foot and hand.
+We further compare the test-loglikehood between ITM-VAE and oi-VAE on trial 11 and trial 12, which is the brisk walk data.
+Table.~\ref{table1} records the log-likelihood for both ITM-VAE and oi-VAE models on two testing trials with $k=4,8$.
+ITM-VAE has higher test log-likelihood and both methods achieve higher test log-likelihood when the latent dimension $k$ is larger.
+This indicates that ITM-VAE can achieve better generalization than oi-VAE, because the brisk walking trial is very different from the training walking trials.

-Fig.\ref{fig4} c shows that the factors change across different time points.
+Fig.~\ref{fig:momo} shows that the factors change across different time points.
 For example, from time point 1 to 3, the first factor (first column of the left and middle images) changes from lfoot (left foot) to rfoot (right foot), factor 2 changes from rwrist (right wrist) to thorax, and factor 7 changes from rwrist to rtibia (right tibia).
-These changes are indeed reasonable because when we start to walk with the foot, the tibia and the thorax move accordingly~\cite{Versichele12}.
-The above observation demonstrates that the learned latent representation from DLGFA has an intuitive anatomical interpretation for different time points.
-We also provided a detailed list of the joints per latent variable dimension that are most strongly influenced by each factor in {Fig.\ref{fig3} d}.
+These changes are indeed reasonable because when we start to walk with the foot, the tibia and the thorax move accordingly~\citep{Versichele12}.
+The above observation demonstrates that the learned latent representation from ITM-VAE has an intuitive anatomical interpretation for different time points.
+We also provided a detailed list of the joints per latent variable dimension that are most strongly influenced by each factor in {Table.~\ref{table2}}.
 For example, factor 1 represents foot and lower back, factor 2 represents wrist, thorax and upper back, and factor 8 represents wrist, foot and hand.
-All these observations demonstrate that DLGFA can track the dynamic latent embeddings and provide meaningful interpretation.
+All these observations demonstrate that ITM-VAE can track the dynamic latent embeddings and provide meaningful interpretation.